MntCer/Rooc/README.md

 }

-// Implement the Drawable trait for the Point struct impl Drawable for Point {
+// Implement the Drawable trait for the Point struct impl Drawable for Point as Point_painter{
     public void draw() {
         // Drawing logic for Point
     }